The Impact of Visual Content on Marketing Performance

 2. Increases Retention

 For example, starting an Instagram blog where you can share posts, reels, and crisp stories about your brand can be helpful.
 Couple that with well-crafted and informative images or videos, you can leave a long-lasting impression on your viewer’s mind.
-This is crucial to help customers remember your brand.

-There was a season in 2023 when Chris Do use the same aesthetic for his IG posts.
+There was a season in 2023 when Chris Do used the same aesthetic for his IG posts.
 Using your brand colors as part of your visual content is an effective way to increase retention (it certainly retained mine!):

 Chris Do Instagram post aesthetic using red and green colors